(click on the Blackboard category link to the right for reference materials and instructions)

 Blackboard Learning Management System:

-The Blackboard LMS, better known as Ole, is a website where you can house learning content, create learning activities, and collect assignments.
+The Blackboard LMS, better known as Ole at USD, is a website where you can house learning content, create learning activities, and collect assignments.

 - Learning content– articles from Copley, weblinks, powerpoints, videos, and more.